nerdfolio/remult-better-auth/README.md

 - `authEntities`: on initial entity generation, use `{}`.
 Afterwards, use this to point to your auth entities.
 - `debugLogs`: optional, default => false.
 When true the adapter will output what better-auth passes to it
 - `usePlural`: optional. default => false.
 When true, the generated table names will be pluralized, e.g. `users`, `accounts`
-- `remult`: optional.
-Can be of type `Remult | Promise<Remult>`.
-Useful when the api is defined with custom options that we can give directly to the adapter.
-By default, the adapter will use `withRemult`.
 - `dataProvider` optional.
-Specify an alternate data provider for this adapter
+Specify an alternate data provider for this adapter.
+You may also want to pass this from your api definition to ensure the custom data provider is used instead of the default.

+> [!NOTE]
+> There may be situations where the configuration of better-auth and this adapter runs before your remult api configuration.
+In those cases, you'll end up with the default dataProvider instead of the one you intended.
+Even though `dataProvider` is optional, it's better to pass in the provider you used for your remult api.